JBLED/Hyphomicrobiales-phyllosphere/README.md

 Script: *Script-Genome-Analysis-version-For-Github.R*

-This part is for the definition of the core genome of phyllosphere-associated Hyphomicrobiales using reference genomes and metagenomes, and the inference of a genome-based phylogenetic tree for this group.
+This part is for the definition of the core genome of phyllosphere-associated Hyphomicrobiales using reference genomes and MAGs, and the inference of a genome-based phylogenetic tree for this group.

 *NB: original genome files, RAST files and core gene alignments are not included but can be provided upon request.*